The Chart for Coty Inc. (COTY) Is Flashing Mixed Signals

 COTY’s Market Performance

-COTY stocks went down by -3.97% for the week, with a monthly jump of 1.53% and a quarterly performance of -7.75%, while its annual performance rate touched 164.24%.
-The volatility ratio for the week stands at 3.47% while the volatility levels for the past 30 days are set at 4.55% for Coty Inc..
-The simple moving average for the period of the last 20 days is -9.09% for COTY stocks with a simple moving average of -4.02% for the last 200 days.
+COTY stocks went down by -4.07% for the week, with a monthly drop of -2.67% and a quarterly performance of -15.15%, while its annual performance rate touched 189.17%.
+The volatility ratio for the week stands at 4.22% while the volatility levels for the past 30 days are set at 4.56% for Coty Inc..
+The simple moving average for the period of the last 20 days is -8.86% for COTY stocks with a simple moving average of -3.77% for the last 200 days.

 Analysts’ Opinion of COTY